Careers360 Logo

 Step 2: Follow NCERT for Domain Subjects

-For domain subjects like Economics, Business Studies, Accountancy, History, Political Science, Geography, etc., NCERT Class 11 and 12 books are enough.
+For domain subjects like Economics, Business Studies, Accountancy, History, Political Science, Geography, etc., the NCERT Class 11 and 12 books are enough.
 CUET questions are mostly NCERT-based, so make sure your basics are clear.

 Step 3: Build Vocabulary and Reading Skills for Language Test